Major teams: Wigan RL, Bath, Sale

-The 5ft 8in Yorkshireman brought incredible professionalism to an England camp not long out of the amateur era, with Jonny Wilkinson saying Robinson’s arrival forced him to re-evaluate the game.
+The 5ft 8in Yorkshireman brought incredible professionalism to an England camp not long out of the amateur era, with Jonny Wilkinson saying Robinson’s arrival forced him to reassess what he thought was possible in the game.

-“His ability to beat players both ways, and make 90-degree direction changes without losing speed, obliterated what I believed were the limits for footwork and speed.”
+“His ability to beat players both ways, and make 90-degree direction changes without losing speed, obliterated what I believed were the limits for footwork and speed,” said the fly-half.

-Robinson went on to master union as he had league, becoming a world champion in 2003 after scoring England’s only try of the final and punching the ball high into the Sydney stands.
+Robinson went on to master union as he had league, becoming a world champion in 2003 after scoring England’s only try of the final against the Wallabies and punching the ball in celebration high into the Sydney stands.

 Two years earlier, he had made the Lions Test team in the same country having not yet started for England.
-After scoring five tries on his Lions debut in a provincial fixture, Robinson bamboozled Chris Latham in the proverbial phone box to set the tourists on their way to victory in Brisbane.
+After scoring five tries on his Lions debut in a provincial fixture, Robinson bamboozled Chris Latham in the proverbial phone box to score a wonder try and set the tourists on their way to victory in Brisbane.

-Coach Graham Henry hailed him as “a Gerald Davies for the new millennium.”
+Coach Graham Henry hailed Robinson – who in the third Test played his 60th match in a year – as “a Gerald Davies for the new millennium”.

-Thus ended a career that included an English title with Sale, seven England and 12 GB caps in league, and 171 in 273 starts for Wigan.
+Thus ended a career that included an English Premiership title with Sale Sharks, seven England and 12 GB caps in league, and 171 tries in 273 starts for Wigan.
 He went on to coach Sale and had a brief playing stint at Fylde before calling time for good in July 2011.

-A born-again christian who called a halt to the heavy drinking that scarred his early years as a pro sportsman, Robinson is fifth on the all-time England try list with 28.
+A born-again Christian who called a halt to the heavy drinking that scarred his early years as a professional sportsman, Robinson lies sixth on the all-time England try list with 28.